nlxai/sdk/packages/website/src/content/03-04-touchpoint-CustomCards.md

 The CustomCard component expects a function passed via `onClick` to define the actions to take when a user clicks the button.

-Access the [ConversationHandler](/headless-api-reference#interface-conversationhandler) method `sendChoice` via `handler.sendChoice` to send the user's choice back to NLX to continue the conversation.
+Access the [ConversationHandler](/headless-api-reference#interface-conversationhandler) method `sendChoice` via `conversationHandler.sendChoice` to send the user's choice back to NLX to continue the conversation.

 Read more details about building Custom Components with Touchpoint in the [Getting started with Touchpoint components](/touchpoint-components) documentation page.